-Vitamin C has been one of the hypes of 2018 in natural skincare, but it is not the easiest ingredient to work with.
+The benefits of vitamin C for skin have been one of the hypes in natural skincare circles, but it is not the easiest ingredient to work with.
 As a result, we’ve noticed a good many questions about vitamin C among our students and in our Facebook community.
 So, we decided it was high time to tackle vitamin C, or L-ascorbic acid.

 In this first of a series on vitamin C, we look in particular at its benefits as an active ingredient to include in high-performance skincare formulae.
 In future posts, we’ll look at the forms it comes in that are suitable for the natural skincare formulator to incorporate easily; and then test out some skincare recipes with vitamin C starring as an active ingredient.